tjbay/deeplearning-notebook/README.md

 #### Run Jupyter notebook
 In the output of the previous command, you'll see a token.
 Open the [Jupyter notebook](http://localhost:8888) in your browser and paste in the token.

-In the `notebooks` directory, open the `0.-deep-learning-test-notebook.ipynb` directory.
+In the `notebooks` directory, open the `0.-deep-learning-test-notebook.ipynb` file.
 Run the notebook.
 If it's error-free, you are ready for the class.

+I've gotten feedback from a few people that sometimes the Jupyter notebook will fail to run even if everything has been installed correctly.
+I haven't been able to repreduce or diagnose the issue.
+Please try to restart the kernel by clicking `Kernel` and then selecting `Restart and run all`.

 The last cell will display an image of a 4 digit number.
 Email the number to tj.bay@ask.com to reserve a spot in the class.
 Once you are finished you can type `control-c` in the terminal window to stop the Docker container.